denizgursoy/gotouch/src/customize/template-project.md

 ```

-## Templating with go templating library
+## Templating with go template library

 You can also use other go template library's capabilities such as conditions, iterating array values, etc. For more
 information see [go template library](https://pkg.go.dev/text/template).